Psmths/windows-forensic-artifacts/execution/evtx-process-created.md

-# Security Event ID 4688
+# 4688: A new process has been created
 This event, logged to the Security channel, indicates a process was created on the system.

 ## Operating System Availability